007 MAGAZINE - The World's Foremost James Bond Resource!

 WRITTEN & COMPILED BY KEVIN HARPER

 Although the compact disc had been introduced in 1982, it was not until the end of the decade when the format overtook vinyl as the dominant medium for the distribution of commercial music.
 The first James Bond single released on compact disc was Gladys Knight's ‘Licence To Kill’ in 1989.
 Before the eventual decline of vinyl records, the format underwent a renaissance in the mid-1980s and the James Bond singles were released in a number of different editions in eye-catching sleeves and coloured vinyl making them attractive to collectors once more.
-The rise in popularity of the 12" single allowed record labels to release extended versions of the title tracks, some of which have not been commercially released in any other format since.
-Instrumental versions of the main title theme were also included and similarly these did not appear on the original soundtrack album, or any of the expanded CD releases.
+The rise in popularity of the 12" single allowed record labels to release extended versions of the title tracks, some of which have not been commercially available in any other format since.
+Instrumental versions of the main title theme were also included and similarly these did not appear on the original soundtrack album, nor any of the expanded CD releases.

 The Living Daylights albums/singles advertisement